Peeking into the next decade in Large-Scale Structure Cosmology with its Effective Field Theory: Technical aspects of the Fisher Matrix

 \subsection{Survey specifications at different redshifts}

 Now that we established how to combine the information from different redshifts, let us discuss what { reference }parameters we {choose} for each of these redshifts.
 Predictions from the EFTofLSS rely on a number of redshift and survey-dependent parameters.
 While these factors have been measured to great precision at low redshifts for the BOSS survey, we {need to} discuss how we extrapolate these results to different redshifts and surveys. \paragraph{EFT parameters} Let us first look at the approximate evolution of all EFT parameters entering the galaxy power spectrum and bispectrum.
 In particular, we analyze the time dependence of the physical (as opposed to the bare) parameters.
 There are at least two distinct origins of nuisance parameters in the EFTofLSS.
 On the one hand, we expand some functions (such as the stress tensor or the galaxy overdensity) in terms of all fields they can depend on, multiplied by parameters.
 Schematically at linear order, with redshift space distortions implied, this is (see for example \cite{DAmico:2022ukl}) \bea \delta(x,t)=b_1(t) \delta_{\text{dm}}(x,t)+...-c_1^h(t) \frac{k^2}{k_{\text{NL}}^2} \delta_{\text{dm}}(x,t)+...\;, \eea where $\delta_{\text{dm}}$ is the dark matter overdensity (note that $\delta$ without indices always denotes the overdensity of galaxies in redshift space).
 We will refer to these parameters as biases (this includes response terms, but not stochastic fields).
 The BOSS best-fit for the biases, $\vec{b}_{\text{BOSS}}$, has been determined in~\cite{DAmico:2022osl}.
 The explicit numerical values are in App.~\ref{surv}.
 When fixing the reference cosmology for surveys at higher redshifts, we rescale the biases according to the estimated linear bias given in the survey specifications \cite{DESI:2016fyo, Ferraro:2019uce}.
-Specifically for any new survey we set the reference value for the vector of biases $\vec{b}= \{b_1,b_2,...,c_1^h,c_2^h,...\}$ according to {\bea \vec{b}^{\text{ref}}= \frac{b_1^{\text{ref}}}{b_{1,\text{BOSS}}}\vec{b}_{\text{BOSS}}. \eea} Note that the {$b_1^{\text{ref}}$} in the tables of Sec.~\ref{results}, App.~\ref{surv} and \cite{DESI:2016fyo, Ferraro:2019uce}, account for different redshifts and different galaxy species.
+Specifically for any new survey we set the reference value for the vector of biases $\vec{b}= \{b_1,b_2,...,c_1^h,c_2^h,...\}$ according to {\bea \vec{b}^{\text{ref}}= \frac{b_1^{\text{ref}}}{b_{1,\text{BOSS}}}\vec{b}_{\text{BOSS}}. \eea} Note that the {$b_1^{\text{ref}}$} in the tables of Sec.~\ref{results}, App.~\ref{surv} and \cite{DESI:2016fyo, Ferraro:2019uce}, account for different redshifts and different galaxy species~\footnote{Of course, for different surveys and thus different galaxy species, the mix of biases will not be perfectly approximated by simply rescaling the BOSS values.
+We have checked, however, that randomly varying the background values of the EFT-parameters (within a physical range of order one) has a much smaller effect than the precision of the results we present in the later sections.}.
 For the surveys we consider in this paper, we give the numerical values for {$b_1^{\text{ref}}$} in Tabs.~\ref{tabBOSS}, \ref{fig:DESI_base} and \ref{fig:MMo_base}.